Notes to broadcasters

 c.
 Other than in school, where and how do young women and men currently learn about their bodies and their sexual and reproductive health and rights?

 d.
-What change needs to happen in Mali in order for men and women, including youth and older people, to learn about their body and their rights, and make informed decisions about their sexual and reproductive health?
+What changes need to happen in Mali in order for men and women, including youth and older people, to learn about their body and their rights, and make informed decisions about their sexual and reproductive health?

 e.
-Where can men and women go to learn about their sexual and reproductive health and rights?
+Where can men and women learn about their sexual and reproductive health and rights?

-13. What is the best way to communicate with those who think that young people should not be taught about their bodies, sex or be able to access sexual and reproductive services?
+14. What is the best way to communicate with those who think that young people should not be taught about their bodies and about sex or be able to access sexual and reproductive services?

-14. What would you say to men and women who are nervous, fearful, shameful, or doubtful about accessing sexual and reproductive health services?
+15. What would you say to men, women, and youth who are nervous, fearful, shameful, or doubtful about accessing sexual and reproductive health services?

 Contributed by: Aly Maiga, journalist, Mali.